...

 7. Pink (pranayama)

-Failing To Build Up To Peak Without Preps
+Mistake 28: Failing To Build Up To Peak Pose Without Preparation

 When a complex pose is introduced too quickly without proper preparation, it can be overwhelming and intimidating for students, leading to frustration or even injury.